balusio/SPA-balu/README.md

 Important: Before start the docker-compose service check the 80 port is available , the web API service use this port, feel free to change it on the rest-api/Dockerfile on line 19 : "EXPOSE 80" for the port of your need.

-Once the PHP container is running  you must alterate the db making the migrations and seeding it with dummy data : docker exec -d [container id or name you select] bash 'php artisan migrate && php artisan db:seed'
+Once the PHP container is running  you must alterate the db making the migrations(ORM pattern design) and seeding it with dummy data : docker exec -d [container id or name you select] bash 'php artisan migrate && php artisan db:seed'

 # Front End